Muni Long: 2010–2018: Songwriting for other artists and Coloured

 In 2013, Long was featured on B.o.B's song "John Doe" from his album Underground Luxury.
 In 2014 she also contributed to Fifth Harmony's debut album Reflection, by co-writing the song "Worth It", being the album's third single; the song reached number 12 on the Billboard Hot 100.
 Long co-wrote Carrie Underwood and Miranda Lambert's 2014 hit duet, "Somethin' Bad", which was nominated for a Grammy Award, and reached number one on Billboard's Country Chart.
 The song was later chosen by NBC Sports to replace "I Hate Myself for Loving You" by Joan Jett as the opening theme for its National Football League.
 Like Jett's song, "Somethin' Bad" was reworked to fit the broadcast's narrative as "Oh, Sunday Night" and was performed by Carrie Underwood, who recorded the original with Miranda Lambert.

 Long appeared as the vocalist on the 2015 single "Be Right There" by Diplo and Sleepy Tom.
 The track was given 'the hottest record in the world' title on the Annie Mac BBC Radio 1 Friday night show.
 The lyrics in "Be Right There" were taken from the 1992 single "Don't Walk Away" by Jade.
 In 2016, Long collaborated with Pusha T and Meek Mill on "Black Moses".
 The song served as part of The Birth of a Nation soundtrack album.

 In 2017, Long featured on Train's song "Loverman", from their album A Girl, a Bottle, a Boat.
 On April 6, 2018, Long released "Gentle Hands" and "Heavenly", the first two singles from her then-forthcoming album, Coloured.
 Music videos for both singles premiered online via Paper Magazine.
-The album was released on June 22, 2018, marking nine years since her debut.
+The album was released on June 22, 2018, marking nine years since Long's debut.
+Her decision to title the album Coloured was called provocative by some, due to the racial stigma of the term "colored" in American history.
+In interviews, she explains that by spelling it with a "u", the word "our" appears in the middle as her statement of inclusivity.
 NPR noted that as an African-American country album, Coloured is a "consciously confrontational statement".
 Rolling Stone showcased "Family Tree" within the album as a song of "empowerment".
 The song "Land of the Free", according to NPR, serves as "an appeal for empathy toward those who live in fear of racial profiling and police brutality".
 Ashley Gorley co-wrote several tracks.
+In 2018 she co-wrote "A No No" with Mariah Carey, featured in her fifteenth studio album Caution.